-Note: Mapped drives from Mac® and Linux® clients are not locked when mounted onto connected targets.
-This applies only to KX II 2.4.0 (and later) and LX 2.4.5 (and later), which provides support for Mac and Linux.
+Mapped drives from Linux clients are not locked when mounted onto connected targets.
+This applies only to KX II 2.4.0 (and later).

 Permissions

 Users must have the appropriate access permissions in order to connect the Drive/CD-ROM to the target.
 This can be checked using: